steve-hu/SHTG/multistep/README.md

 <Guide type="Prerequisites">
 No Prerequisites for this pattern.

-You can avoid showing this section in CIQS by removing the &lt;Prerequisites&gt; tag.
+You can avoid showing this section in CIQS by not having the &lt;Guide type="Prerequisites"&gt; tag.
 </Guide>

 #<a name="Description"></a>Description